trevor-makes/avr-binary-weighted-dac/README.md

 Open the project folder with VSCode, select the environment for your board (`uno`, `nano`, `oldnano`), and click `Upload`.

+The [core](https://github.com/trevor-makes/core) library is required and PlatformIO will download this into the `.pio` folder.

 Distributed under the [MIT license](LICENSE.txt)

 ## Using the demo